NoushinN/reproducible_workflows/README.md

 A repository to house materials for a workshop introducing participants to open and reproducible principles.

-This workshop is created for the [Experimentation Works (EW)](https://www.canada.ca/en/government/publicservice/modernizing/experimentation-works.html) working group's second cohort, a Government-of-Canada [initiative](https://oecd-opsi.org/innovations/experimentation-works-ew/) to build public servants’ capacity in experimentation skills and practice through a learning-by-doing model that supports and showcases small-scale experiments in the open.
+This workshop is created for the [Experimentation Works (EW)](https://www.canada.ca/en/government/publicservice/modernizing/experimentation-works.html) working group's second cohort, a Government-of-Canada [initiative](https://oecd-opsi.org/innovations/experimentation-works-ew/) to build public servants’ capacity in experimentation skills and practice that supports and showcases small-scale experiments in the open.
 Additional information about this initiative can be found [here](https://medium.com/@exp_works/experimentation-works-2-2081cb7f49ab).

-The goal of  workshop is to teach _new-to-programming_  EW2 professionals open and reproducible workflows by introducing tools like R or Github.
-R is a popular statistical computing language, commonly used in many scientific disciplines for statistical analysis, generating production-quality graphics, and automating data workflow tasks.
+The goal of  workshop is to teach EW2 professionals open and reproducible workflows by introducing tools like R or Github.
+Open source tools are commonly used in many scientific disciplines for statistical analysis, generating production-quality graphics, and automating data workflow tasks.
 The workshop contents will introduce tools and best practices, giving attendees a foundation in the fundamentals of reproducible workflows.

 # Workshop structure
 ## Introduction
-- What's problem?  <!-- Noushin -->
+- What's the problem?  <!-- Monica -->
   * Government is closed
   * The public doesn't know how decisions are made
   * Duplication of work within the government
   * Types of reproducibility

-- Open and reproducible workflows as a solution
+- Open and reproducible workflows as a solution <!-- Noushin -->
   * Openness and transparency in government
   * Evidence based decision making
   * Efficiency